Variable Speed Signalling

 at clear

-Signal 2 clear, expect clear
+Signal 2 Clear, expect clear.

-Signal 4 clear, expect medium speed
+Signal 4 Clear, expect medium speed (40 km/h).